Library Caption Contest

 The Book Order is Here!

-The winter book order has arrived!
+The spring book order has arrived!
 The library has dozens of new books, ranging from children's picture books to chapter books, fiction and non-fiction, and even some Young Adult books.

 Stop in & find a good one.

 COME FLY WITH ME...Fifth-graders made Valentine paper airplanes and then tested them to see whose would fly the greatest distance.
 It was Patrick for the win!
 Way to go, Patrick!